swig/swig/Doc/Manual/src/Fortran.md

 ```

 The above code will wrap (by default) *every* function call.
 (The standard SWIG
-`%allowexception` and `%noallowexception` directives can be used to selectively
+[`%noexception` directive](SWIG.html#Customization_exception) can be used to
+selectively
-enable or disable exception handling.)
+disable exception handling.)
 Before calling the wrapped function,
 the call to `SWIG_check_unhandled_exception` ensures that no previous unhandled
 error exists.
 If you wish to wrap only a few functions with only specific
 exceptions, use the ["throws" typemap](SWIG.html#throws_typemap).